Home Vancouver Farmers Markets (from Whistler to the Fraser Valley) Vancouver’s Main Street Station Farmers Market

 Attractions Near the Market

-Being located by the corner of Main Street and Terminal, there are a number of places of interest fairly close to the market.
+Being located by the corner of Main Street and Terminal, there are a number of places of interest fairly close to where the market used to take place.
 If you like garage sale-style markets there is the Vancouver Flea Market at 703 Terminal Avenue.
-It’s just open on weekends though, so not on Wednesdays.
+It’s just open on weekends though.

 Other Information

-For more information about the Wednesday summer market, check out the Main Street Station Farmers Market‘s official website.
+For the latest information about the Wednesday summer market, check out the Main Street Station Farmers Market‘s official website.

 For information about other farmers markets on other days of the week, check out Vancouver Summer Markets.